Safe Wheelchair for Rebecca

 If when I get an assessment the NHS Wheelchair services offer me some funding I will adjust the goal accordingly.

-In the unlikely event that NHS Wheelchair services offer me the full funding for a chair which will meet my needs I will refund all donations.
+In the unlikely event that NHS Wheelchair services offer me the full funding for a chair which will meet my needs I will offer donors a refund or donate it to another disabled person crowdfunding for a mobility aid.

-If there are any surplus funds left over after the purchase of a powerchair I will donate these to another disabled person who is also crowdfunding for a wheelchair.
+If there are any surplus funds left over after the purchase of a powerchair I will donate these to another disabled person who is also crowdfunding for a mobility aid.

 I'm humbled and thankful for every single person's support.
 Hopefully this will mean I can't get a safe and comfortable wheelchair soon.